 In the book, "Proof of Heaven," Dr. Eben Alexander's account of his journey into the afterlife underscored the importance of accepting the truth about our spiritual nature, which he believes is the source of our consciousness and not our brains, and by doing so can profoundly affect our life here on Earth.
 Science has shown us - by positing outcomes through observation, exploration, and experimentation - what will likely happen under certain conditions, and then we can take that knowledge to not only help us determine the most appropriate courses of action to bring about a better future but also to understand how we got to that point of disease or imbalance and what kind of meaning it holds for humanity and the planet.
 We can look back into our vaults of historical data to understand the implications of certain events along our timeline to better understand certain trajectories that are likely to play out.

-Assuming the evolutionary objectives of our collective unconscious, viruses can serve to create circumstances that will ultimately correct humanity's violations against nature and bring about realignment to a more divine order of existence.
+Assuming the evolutionary objectives of our collective unconscious, viruses can serve to create circumstances that can ultimately correct humanity's violations against nature and bring about realignment to a more divine order of existence.

 Based on our expanded knowledge of the laws of physics, there is no denying that profound unseen natural forces shape our existence and ultimately the outcomes of our choices.
 It is whether we choose consciously or unconsciously that determines if we live in a more harmonious state of existence or continue to struggle through global and personal upheavals.
 The choice is always ours to make.